documentnode/documentnode.io/Quickstart.md

 The clean website exported is ready to be uploaded to any third-party static site hosting services.
 And the PDF files with bookmarks are ready to be sent to your audience.

-For more information, please see the [Exporting](Writing/Exporting.md) page.
+For more information, please see the [Exporting and sharing](Writing/Exporting%20and%20sharing.md) page.

 ## Auto-update